RonnyPfannschmidt-Attic/anyvc/docs/about.rst

 performing operations like adding/renaming/moving files, showing differences to the current commit and creating new commits.

-Its still in the early stages of development, but has already proofed its practical value in the version control service of PIDA_.
+It's still in the early stages of development, but has already proved its practical value in the version control service of PIDA_.

 Future versions will gradually expand the scope